Insect and mite galls

 Ash flower gall

-- The mite begins feeding on male ash trees in the spring before the flower buds fully expand.
+- Mites begin feeding on male ash trees in the spring before the flower buds fully expand.

 Galls are initially green but turn brown and more obvious in August to September.